vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_EyhV6lj" target="_blank">
 <img src="/buy/images_zigbee/zigbee_ir_remote.webp" alt="Zigbee IR remote control" height="150px" style="margin-left:15px;float:right"/></a>

-These devices can learn infrared remote control signals and send them again via Zigbee.
+These devices can learn infrared remote-control signals and send them again via Zigbee.
 This way you can create automations for air conditioners, fans, lights, etc.

-I have a dedicated page: [Zigbee infrared transmitter / receiver](/zigbee/smart_infrared_transmitter_receiver) on how to program and use this device to replace and automate the original remote.
+I have a dedicated page: [Zigbee infrared transmitter / receiver](/zigbee/smart_infrared_transmitter_receiver) on how to program and use this device to replace and automate the original remote control.
 Controlled by Home Assistant.

 {{imgBasket}}Zigbee IR remote control - Moes